noiseprotocol/noise_spec/noise.md

 the payloads are opaque to Noise.

-A Noise **transport message** is simply an AEAD ciphertext that is less than or equal to 65535 bytes in length, and that consists of some encrypted payload plus a 16-byte authentication tag.
+A Noise **transport message** is simply an AEAD ciphertext that is less than or equal to 65535 bytes in length, and that consists of an encrypted payload plus a 16-byte authentication tag.
 The details depend on the AEAD cipher function, e.g. AES256-GCM, or ChaCha-Poly1305, but the 16-byte authentication tag typically occurs at the end of the ciphertext.

 A Noise **handshake message** is also less than 65535 bytes.
 It begins with a sequence of one or more DH public keys, as determined by its message pattern.
-Following the public keys will be a payload which can be used to convey certificates or other handshake data.
+Following the public keys will be a single payload which can be used to convey certificates or other handshake data, but can also be zero length.

 Static public keys and payloads will be in cleartext if they occur in a handshake pattern prior to a DH operation, and will be an AEAD ciphertext if they occur after a DH operation.
 (If Noise is being used with pre-shared symmetric keys, this rule is different: *all* static public keys and payloads will be encrypted; see Section 6).
 Like transport messages, AEAD ciphertexts will expand each encrypted field by 16 bytes for an authentication tag.

 For an example, consider the handshake pattern: